PhysiCell-Tools/python-loader/man/docstring/pcdl_make_ome_tiff.md

 ```
 usage: pcdl_make_ome_tiff [-h] [--microenv MICROENV] [--physiboss PHYSIBOSS]
                           [--settingxml SETTINGXML] [-v VERBOSE]
+                          [--cutoff [CUTOFF ...]] [--focus FOCUS [FOCUS ...]]
                           [--collapse COLLAPSE]
                           [path] [cell_attribute]

-function to transform chosen mcds output into an 1[um] spaced czyx (channel,
+function to transform chosen mcdsts output into an 1[um] spaced tczyx (time,
-z-axis, y-axis, x-axis) ome tiff file, one substrate or cell_type per channel.
+channel, z-axis, y-axis, x-axis) ome tiff file, one substrate or cell_type per
-the ome tiff file format can for example be read by the napari
+channel. the ome tiff file format can for example be read by the napari
 (https://napari.org/stable/) or fiji imagej (https://fiji.sc/) software.

 positional arguments:
   path                  path to the PhysiCell output directory or a
                         outputnnnnnnnn.xml file. default is . .
-  cell_attribute        mcds.get_cell_df dataframe columns, used for
+  cell_attribute        mcds.get_cell_df dataframe column, used for
                         cell_attribute. the column data type has to be numeric
-                        (bool, int, float) and can not be string. default is
+                        (bool, int, float) and cannot be string. the result
+                        will be stored as 32 bit float. default is ID, with
-                        ID, with will result in a segmentation mask.
+                        will result in a segmentation mask.

 options:
   -h, --help            show this help message and exit